NotOrca22/discord-bot/lesson_06/README.md

 1. Double click on just downloaded executable and follow installation wizard

+* Tips: in the installation processs,
+    * wizard will ask you to select authentication method, you need select *Use Legacy Password Encryption*
-Tips: in the installation processs, wizard will ask you set up password for root user, please password in safe play, it will be used later.
+    * wizard will ask you set up password for root user, please password in safe play, it will be used later.

 ## How to install MySQLWorkbench